qcr/armer/docs/creating_a_hardware_package.rst

 Examples of hardware packages can be seen with the `armer_panda <https://github.com/qcr/armer_panda/>`_ or the `armer_ur <https://github.com/qcr/armer_ur/>`_ packages.

 .. note::
     At this point in time, only manipulators with joint velocity controllers are supported by Armer.
-If an arm does not support this, it cannot be used with the Armer drivers.
+If an arm does not support this, it cannot be used with Armer.

 Creating a Launch File
 ---------------------------